About

 Performance History

-For three decades, San has performed original works at international festivals, theatres and galleries.
+For three decades, San performed original works at international festivals, theatres and galleries.
 San’s creations have been produced by Soho Theatre (London), Oxford Playhouse, Homotopia (Liverpool), The Arches (Glasgow), Waterspout Theatre (Bermuda), New York International Fringe Festival, The Scream Festival (Toronto) and MayWorks Festival of Working People & the Arts (Toronto).

 As a 2016 Anatomy Arts Associate Artist, San created an onstage/onscreen performance of their short story with film, Equivalence.
 Edinburgh Filmhouse and Transpose (Barbican, London) also presented the story-film-play, which featured integrated audio description, captions and BSL.
 Equivalence follows on from San’s multimedia work on genderqueer and disabled poetics in their Toronto shows Body Geometry (The Theatre Centre, 2002) and Strange Attractors (Hysteria Festival/Buddies in Bad Times Theatre, 2004)